 It is natural to focus a lot of attention toward trying to prolong our lives.
 We fight against the tide of time, the doom of death.
 But it is important not to set aside the chance to truly live today.

 This is a life of faith, a journey brief and powerful.
 Children are unaware of the opportunities surrounding them largely because their experience is limited and they have no basis to compare.
-It’s likewise for us.
-The Bible tells us a little about the life that’s ahead, but it seems clear it’s like telling a three year old what its like to grow up and get married.
+It is likewise for us.
+The Bible tells us a little about the life ahead, but it seems clear it’s like telling a three year old what it is like to grow up and get married.

 Life is a limited engagement.
 Full of adventure, sorrow, and opportunity.
 Ripe with beauty and meaning.
 We can lament our fate or press into it.
 We can deny reality or make the most of it.
 There is little time to waste.